SoftwareAG/c8y-docs/content/users-guide/administration-bundle/data-retention.md

 In the resulting dialog box, select a file to be uploaded.
 If you want to upload more than one file, click **Add file** to select another file.
 You may also delete a file before uploading by clicking the delete icon at the right of the file field.

 #### To download a file from your account

 Click the menu icon at the right of the respective row and then click **Download**.

 #### To delete a file from your account

 Click the menu icon at the right of the respective row and then click **Delete**.

 {{< c8y-admon-info >}}
-If the file corresponds to an active application, it cannot be deleted.
-You must first remove or upgrade the application to be able to delete it.
+If the file corresponds to an active web app, it cannot be deleted.
+You must first remove or upgrade the web app to be able to delete it.
 {{< /c8y-admon-info >}}